eLiteEs/RanaOS/README.md

 ## What languages does it use?

-The bootloader (i'm not sure if it's being used) is coded in assembly.
+The bootloader is coded in assembly.
 The kernel and command line are coded in a raw C++ which I made somw functions for it looking like C#.
 Most of the functions are using C++, C and Assembly for low-level tools.

 ## Recommended tools to have instaled

 On my Ubuntu WSL I have instaled `qemu`, `nasm`, `xorriso`, `grub_mkrescue`, `binutils`, `mtools` and `g++`. (maybe some are missing)

 ## Credits
-- I have used code from [dhepper/font8x8](https://github.com/dhepper/font8x8) (public domain) in Font.c file for adding fonts to graphical mode, thanks!
 - Also I have used code from [hubenchang0515/font8x16](https://github.com/hubenchang0515/font8x16) (MIT License) in CGraphics for adding fonts to graphical console mode, thanks!

 ## License